DJM Capital Partners COO Becky Sullivan on Embracing Retail’s Evolution With Technology

 DJM Capital Partners, a leading commercial developer in California, is well-known for building communities around retail centers — “projects where people thrive” as they call it.
 As the retail industry has continued to evolve, a key strategy in staying ahead has been to embrace technology across all areas of the business.
 At the head of those technology implementations is Becky Sullivan, the firm’s COO, who in her fourteen years with DJM has rolled out multiple platforms, including VTS and Honest Buildings.

-VTS sat down with Sullivan to learn more about how her team is embracing technology, millennials, and the surf lifestyle in California.
+VTS sat down with Becky to learn more about how her team is embracing technology, millennials, and the surf lifestyle in California.

 How did you get your start in commercial real estate?

 Sullivan: My family has had a construction business in northern California for about 70 years, but I was more interested in development.
 About fourteen years ago, I got connected with Lindsay Parton, our president.
 I started working as his assistant, quickly became a project manager, and ultimately led our whole development team.
 I made my way up the company to where I am today as COO.